mlueckel/PlanTUS/README.md

 ## 3. Select transducer position(s)

-Based on a subject-specific anatomical MR image and mask of the target region, PlanTUS generates useful metrics (see image for details), visualized in Connectome Workbench on the 3D-reconstructed head surface, that help you to intuitively evaluate potential transducer positions.
+Based on the subject-specific anatomical MR image and mask of the target region, PlanTUS generates useful metrics, visualized in Connectome Workbench on the 3D-reconstructed head surface, that help you to intuitively evaluate potential transducer positions:
+- **Distance [in mm] between skin surface and target region.** The focal depth of TUS transducers is limited.
+Therefore, target regions are only reachable from restricted areas on the scalp.
+This area is indicated

 <img src="https://github.com/user-attachments/assets/df3d85c4-4056-4bb6-99aa-23b82feb822d" width="600" />